 Lie straight with his face upwards, extending arms and legs.

 Take Anu Tailam – the best oil for Nasya procedure, available in any local Ayurveda store.
 The oil is slightly warmed in hot water bed, just before administration.
+It should not be too hot.
+It should just be lukewarm.

 Two drops of the oil are instilled into each nostril.